kubevela/kubevela.github.io/docs/platform-engineers/addon/intro.md

 ## Known Limits

 - Cannot only install addon in the sub-clusters.
-Because of KubeVela need render out every kind of resource in control plane, if an addon contain some [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), these CRD must be installed in control plane, otherwise Vela-core controller will meet an error of cannot find CRD.
+Because of KubeVela need render out every kind of resource in control plane, if an addon contain some [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), and these CRDs must be installed in control plane, otherwise Vela-core controller will meet an error of cannot find CRD.

 ## Extend Terraform Addon